 ColourPop x Disney Designer Collection Midnight Masquerade Palette Claims

 The pressed powder shadows are intended to apply evenly, blend smoothly, and last all day.
-The pressed pigment is meant to provide maximum color payout in a vibrant, creamy formula.
+The pressed pigment is meant to provide a maximum color payout in a vibrant, creamy formula.
 The glitters are meant to provide a multi-dimensional, reflection in a self-adhering formula that lasts all day.

 ColourPop x Disney Designer Collection Midnight Masquerade Palette Packaging & Price